Ezra 7 – Ezra’s Return from Babylon

 i.
 As God had moved the heart of Darius (Ezra 6:1-12), we see that God also moved the heart of Artaxerxes.
 Truly, The king’s heart is in the hand of the LORD, like the rivers of water; He turns it wherever He wishes.
 (Proverbs 21:1)

 b.
-So I was encouraged, as the hand of the LORD my God was upon me: Ezra was certainly encouraged; not so by the king’s support but more so because it was all clear evidence of God’s support and blessing.
+So I was encouraged, as the hand of the LORD my God was upon me: Ezra was certainly encouraged; not only by the king’s support but more so because it was all clear evidence of God’s support and blessing.
 Ezra found great encouragement in knowing that the hand of the LORD was upon him.

 ©2018 David Guzik – No distribution beyond personal use without permission